outtime1/netify.github.io/SSFinal.md

 ## The SLO's
 During these six weeks I actively engaged in different tasks that stood up to the different SLO's that I was tasked to carry out

-### SLO1 - Engage with stakeholders to identify a problem or scope a defined problem.
+### SLO 1 - Engage with stakeholders to identify a problem or scope a defined problem.
 During the 6 weeks I endeavored to engage with different stakeholders in order to identify problems in Cyber Security
 <br>
 In Week 1:
 I engaged with Matthew Brennan a Cyber Security analyst who helped us the learn some of the basics of Cyber security
 <br>
-In Week2:
+In Week 2:
 I engaged with two experts in the Cyber Security field: UTS IT Teacher Patrick Kelso and Security Engineering Manger Robert Mitchell who were able to give us advice in different aspects of the Cyber Security field by answering any questions we were able to come up with.
 ![Patrick and Robert](/assets/pat.png)
 Some notes that I took